appacademy/may-21-module-3-notes/week-07/day-03/06-media-query-project/README.md

 If you look carefully, you'll notice the right edge is missing from the timeline, even in landscape mode.

-In order to make the timeline look it's best at narrow browser widths, scrolling is used instead of allowing the timeline to get so narrow that the relative sizes of the boxes get lost.
+To make the timeline look its best at narrow browser widths, scrolling is used instead of allowing the timeline to get so narrow that the relative sizes of the boxes get lost.
 However, the `min-width` that triggers the scrolling will apply to printing also, unless it's dealt with in a media query.